flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/overviews/pedestal.md

 hide:
 - toc
 - navigation
+title: Pedestal
-description: The A380 Flight Deck Pedesatl page is providing an interactive graphical overview of the A380 flight deck
+description: The A380 Flight Deck Pedestal page is providing an interactive graphical overview of the A380 flight deck
              pedestal and its systems.

 ---